-(bb) any matter which may or must be prescribed for under this Act.

-(3) Regulations made under subsection (1) may, in respect of a contravention-

-- (a) provide for the use of administrative measures; - (b) provide for the forfeiture of anything used in the commission of an offence; - (c) prescribe a penalty of a fine not exceeding ten thousand currency points or imprisonment not exceeding seven years or both; - (d) in the case of a continuing contravention, prescribe an additional penalty not exceeding one thousand currency points in respect of each day on which the offence continues; or - (e) prescribe a higher penalty not exceeding twenty thousand currency points or imprisonment not exceeding ten years or both.
+- (cc) any matter which may or must be prescribed for under this Act. - (3) Regulations made under subsection (1) may, in respect of a contravention- - (a) provide for the use of administrative measures; - (b) provide for the forfeiture of anything used in the commission of an offence; - (c) prescribe a penalty of a fine not exceeding ten thousand currency points or imprisonment not exceeding seven years or both; - (d) in the case of a continuing contravention, prescribe an additional penalty not exceeding one thousand currency points in respect of each day on which the offence continues; or - (e) prescribe a higher penalty not exceeding twenty thousand currency points or imprisonment not exceeding ten years or both.

-336. Amendment of Schedule
+288. Amendment of Schedules

-(1) The Minister may, by statutory instrument, after consultation with the Minister responsible for finance and with the approval of the Cabinet, amend Schedule 1 to this Act.

-(2) The Minister may, by statutory instrument, amend the Schedules 2 and 3 to this Act.
+- (1) The Minister may, by statutory instrument, after consultation with the Minister responsible for finance and with the approval of the Cabinet, amend Schedule 1 to this Act. - (2) The Minister may, by statutory instrument, amend Schedule 2 and Schedule 3 to this Act. - (3) The Minister shall lay before Parliament any statutory instrument to amend Schedule 3, and the statutory instrument shall not be effective unless approved by Parliament.